Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Lawrence again showed why he was the king of late-night.
 "So, they’re loyal *and* intelligent."

 "They are *incredibly* intelligent," enthused Xiù.
 "Easily as intelligent as us.
-But…language.
+But... language.
 That’s where the first of the really big problems start."

 "Language?"